ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 or Proxy-Authorization header fields {{HTTP}}.

-The Client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the Target Resource.
-For the request, the Clients makes to the Target Resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
-The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and Target Resource respectively.
+The Client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the target resource.
+For the request, the Clients makes to the target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
+The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and target resource respectively.

 In order to achieve the privacy and security goals of the protocol a Client also needs to observe the guidance in {{client-responsibilities}}.